Befox/cdav/README.md

 ## What is it ?

-This module for Dolibarr 3.7 add CardDAV and CalDAV synchronisation.
+This module for Dolibarr 3.7 add CardDAV / CalDAV and ICS synchronisation.
 It uses included [Sabre/DAV](http://sabre.io/dav/) library.

+You can :

+ * Read and Edit calendars through CalDAV
+ * Read addressBooks through CarDAV
+ * Read calendars through ICS Full version or only Free/Busy (hide details)
+ * Access Dolibarr documents through WebDAV

-This first release only permit DAV client tools to read calendars and address books.
+This release don't permit CarDAV client tools to update address books.

 Each user can access his contacts address book (public and own private contacts), his own calendar and other users calendars according to his rights.